OwlH-net/OwlH-Documentation/source/main/OwlHWazuh.rst

 Configure Wazuh Agent to read OwlH output
 -----------------------------------------

 We need to tell our Wazuh Agent to read the OwlH Output where NIDS alerts and logs are stored.
-The file is created by the OwlH Analyzer and by default is /var/owlh/alerts.json.
+The file is created by the OwlH Analyzer and by default is /var/log/owlh/alerts.json.
 Be sure Analyzer is configured and working

-You can configure this from User Interface:
+You can configure this from OwlH User Interface:

 ::

-  * UI -> nodes -> search your node -> node services configuration -> Wazuh -> add file
+  * OwlH UI -> nodes -> search your node -> node services configuration -> Wazuh -> add file
   * include the /var/log/owlh/alerts.json path where Analyzer is storing events
   * save and reload Wazuh